lp-wan/ip-compression/draft-ietf-lpwan-ipv6-static-context-hc.md

 - or a SCHC ACK REQ with the W field corresponding to the last window.

 A Profile MAY specify other times at which the fragment sender MUST listen for SCHC ACK messages.
+For example, this could be after sending a complete window of tiles.

 Each time a fragment sender sends an All-1 SCHC Fragment or a SCHC ACK REQ,